rubcompling/nna-datasets/README.md

 # `nna-datasets`
-Datasets and scripts for the analysis of non-nominal&ndash;antecedent anaphora
+Datasets and scripts for the analysis of anaphora with non-nominal antecedents

 ## Citation